magnuspalmblad/compareMS2/README.md

 ### 1.1 What is compareMS2?

-compareMS2 is a tool for direct comparison of tandem mass spectrometry datasets, defining similarity as a function of shared (similar) spectra and distance as the inverse of this similarity.
+compareMS2 is a tool for direct comparison of tandem mass spectrometry datasets, typically liquid chromatography-tandem mass spectrometry (LC-MS/MS), defining similarity as a function of shared (similar) spectra and distance as the inverse of this similarity.
 Data with identical spectral content thus have similarity 1 and distance 0.
-Data with no similar spectra have similarity 0 and distance +∞.
-These extremes are unlikely to occur in practise, however.
+The similarity of datasets with no similar spectra tend to 0 (distance +∞) as the size of the sets go to infinity.
+The extremes of none or all spectra being similar between two Lc-MS/MS datasets are unlikely to occur in reality.

 ### 1.2 How does compareMS2 differ from other tools?
 Though compareMS2 is not limited to tandem mass spectra of peptides, it has seen most application to this type of data.
 There are four broad categories of tools for the analysis of peptide tandem mass spectra in mass spectrometry-based proteomics based on what prior information they utilize. compareMS2 belongs to a class of tools that do not use existing sequence data, but compare tandem mass spectra directly with other tandem mass spectra.